Monash-FIT3170/JRVS/README.md

 - Vivian Pham, 31475477, Product Manager, vpha0021@student.monash.edu

 ### Running the app ###
+- To install dependencies: npm install
-add .env file to parent directory (outest) with the following:
+- Add .env file to parent directory (outest) with the following:
 ```
 NODE_ENV = development
 PORT = 5000
 MONGO_URI = mongodb+srv://mver0017:<password>@doraicluster.yrznyo1.mongodb.net/?retryWrites=true&w=majority&appName=DorAICluster
 ```
+- Make sure that your IP is added to the mongodb database, by going to network access in the database, 'add current IP address'
-npm run dev
+- To run both backend, frontend: npm run dev

 Inside that directory, you can run several commands: